KurbanismailovZaur/Paths/Docs/README_EN.md

 This will create a blank object and add the `Path` script to it.
 Of course, you can create a blank and add the `Path` script through the components menu manually, but a ready-made menu is more convenient for this.
 In addition to the empty path you can create ready-made ones (line, triangle and others) but we'll come back to them a little later.

-# Настройка пути в редакторе
+# Setting the path in the editor

 ![image](https://user-images.githubusercontent.com/5365111/153685666-8199776b-3370-4ea2-9e4a-e7e364ee1d16.png)